-- (1) The application for accreditation shall be accompanied by a non-refundable [7] initial training program accreditation fee of \$4,000 payable to the department.
-Upon determination that an applicant meets the requirements [of the rules], the department shall issue an accreditation for four years. - (2) The application for re-accreditation shall be accompanied by a non-refundable $[\tau]$ training program re-accreditation fee of \$4,000 payable to the department.
-Upon determination that an applicant meets the
+- (1) The application for accreditation shall be accompanied by a non-refundable[7] initial training program accreditation fee of \$4,000 payable to the department.
+Upon determination that an applicant meets the requirements [of-the-rules], the department shall issue an accreditation for four years. - (2) The application for re-accreditation shall be accompanied by a non-refundable[7] training program re-accreditation fee of \$4,000 payable to the department.
+Upon determination that an applicant meets the requirements [of the rules], the department shall issue a re-accreditation for four years.

+- (3) A non-refundable \$15 fee shall be charged for replacement of an accreditation document.

+- (b) Certification fees:

+- The application for certification and recertification shall be accompanied by a nonrefundable[7] certification fee payable to the department.
+The certification fees are as follows:

+- (A) Inspector-\$250

+- (B) Risk assessor-\$375

+- (C) Supervisor-\$300

+- (D) Abatement worker-\$150

+- (E) Project designer-\$300

+- (F) Lead-based paint activities firm-\$400(2) A non-refundable \$15 fee shall be charged

+- for replacement of a certification document.

+(3) In addition to the fees in paragraph (1),

+individuals required to take a certification

+examination pursuant to this chapter as a

+supervisor, inspector, or risk assessor,

+shall submit a non-refundable examination

+fee of \$25 payable to the department. [(Fees

+shall be-deposited to the credit of the

+noise, radiation, and indoor air quality

+special fund).]

-- requirements [of the rules], the department shall issue a re-accreditation for four years. - (3) A non-refundable \$15 fee shall be charged for replacement of an accreditation document. - (b) Certification fees: - (1) The application for certification and recertification shall be accompanied by a non-refundable $[\tau]$ certification fee payable to the department.
-The certification fees are as follows: - (A) Inspector-\$250 - (B) Risk assessor-\$375 - (C) Supervisor-\$300 - (D) Abatement worker-\$150 - (E) Project designer-\$300 - (F) Lead-based paint activities firm-\$400 - (2) A non-refundable \$15 fee shall be charged for replacement of a certification document. - (3) In addition to the fees in paragraph (1), individuals required to take a certification examination pursuant to this chapter as a supervisor, inspector, or risk assessor, shall submit a non-refundable examination fee of \$25 payable to the department. [(Fees shall be deposited to the credit of the noise, radiation, and indoor air quality special fund).] - (c) Notification fees.
-The fees for notification of the commencement of lead-based paint abatement activities, based on the square footage of lead-based paint $[\tau]$ or cubic footage of lead contaminated soil to be abated, respectively, shall be paid by the certified lead-based paint activities firm as follows: - $[\frac{A}{A}]$ Less than fifty square or cubic feet-\$25 - [(B)] (2) Greater than or equal to fifty square or cubic feet, but less than five hundred square or cubic feet-\$50 - [(C)] (3) Greater than or equal to five hundred square or cubic feet, but less than five thousand square or cubic feet-\$150 requirements.
-Lead-based paint activities, as defined in [this chapter,] section 11-41-2, shall only be conducted according to the procedures and work practice standards contained in section 11-41-6 [of this chapter].
+(c) Notification fees.
+The fees for notification of the commencement of lead-based paint abatement activities, based on the square footage of lead-based paint[ $\tau$ ] or cubic footage of lead contaminated soil to be abated, respectively, shall be paid by the certified lead-based paint activities firm as follows: [(A)](1) Less than fifty square or cubic feet-\$25 requirements.
+Lead-based paint activities, as defined in [this-chapter,] section 11-41-2, shall only be conducted according to the procedures and work practice standards contained in section 11-41-6 [of this chapter].
 No individual or firm may offer to perform or perform any lead-based paint activity [as defined in this part,] unless certified to perform that activity according to the procedures in section 11-41-5.
-[Eff 10/3/05; am and comp ] (Auth: HRS §§342P-3, 342P-41)
+[Eff 10/3/05; am and comp MAR \ 8 2023 ] (Auth: HRS §§342P-3, 342P-41) (Imp: HRS §§342P-3, 342P-41)